dallison/adastra/README.md

 2. StopEvent
 3. OutputEvent
 4. LogMessage
+5. Parameter change or deletion
+6. Connection successful
+7. Connection disconnected
+8. Telemetry status

-The user can specify whether the OutputEvent and LogMessage events will be sent through the client or not when the client is initialized.
+The user can specify whether the OutputEvent, LogMessage, Parameter, and Telemetry events will be sent through the client or not when the client is initialized.

 `StartEvent` and `StopEvent` events inform the client's user of the startup or shutdown of a process.
 A successful process start will result in a StartEvent.
 A StopEvent is sent when a process terminates, for whatever reason (exit or signal), whether intention or not.

 Output events are redirected output streams from a process.

 LogMessage events contain formatted log message emitted from StageZero or processes and are described below.

+The `Connect` and `disconnect` events are used to inform the client that the connection to StageZero is up or down.

+The `Telemetry` events are discussed later in the Telemetry section.

 ### Log Messages
 A log message is a formatted user-readable message.
 It contains the following attributes: